dreamhead/moco/moco-doc/rest-apis.md

     }
   ]
 }
-]
 ```

 #### Get All

-If no id specified, get all resource could be created.
-The following setting could be visited with `targets` in GET method.
+If no id specified, all related resource will be returned.
+The following setting could be visited with `/targets` in GET method.

 * Java